Medically reviewed by Drugs.com. Last updated on Feb 18, 2023.

 Uses for Altoprev

 Lovastatin is used together with a proper diet to lower cholesterol and triglyceride (fat) levels in the blood.
-This medicine may help prevent medical problems (eg, chest pain, heart attack, stroke) caused by clogged blood vessels.
+This medicine may also help prevent medical problems (eg, chest pain, heart attack, stroke) caused by fat clogging the blood vessels.
 It may also be used to prevent certain types of heart and blood vessel problems in patients with risk factors for heart problems.

 Lovastatin belongs to the group of medicines called HMG-CoA reductase inhibitors, or statins.
 It works to reduce the amount of cholesterol in the blood by blocking an enzyme that is needed by the body to make cholesterol.

 This medicine is available only with your doctor's prescription.

 Before using Altoprev

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of lovastatin tablets in children 10 to 17 years of age.
 However, safety and efficacy in children younger than 10 years of age have not been established.